Ticket Lifecycle

 # Create and attach in one call

-ovld protocol spawn --agent claude-code \
+ovld protocol prompt --agent claude-code \

 --objective "Implement feature X" --priority high